Mint Coin Guide

 Step 2 – Buying The Coin

-If you reserved a coin, you’ll get an email about 10 minutes before the scheduled release time.
+If you reserved a coin, you’ll get an email about 10 minutes before the scheduled release time to remind you to buy.
 If we’re buying a coin it is because we think it will sell out so you should try to be ready to purchase if you’re going to try to buy one.

 IMPORTANT NOTE